massung/yadid/README.md

 * Context-aware syntax highlighting
 * Quick running of the current file as an 8th script
 * Building the project in the current workspace
+* Opening build GUI for current workspace
+* Open new editor window to core/user libraries folder

 ### Context-Aware Syntax Highlighting